Phase 2: Onboarding Flow, Menu, and Checkout

 We added a ‘View Cart’ screen so users can see what’s in their cart before going to checkout.
 The input fields were unified in style so that users can easily find the tip and promo code areas.
 Lastly, we moved the total to the bottom of the screen.

 In suburban life, having a good coffee routine, without making one at home, is hard.
-Every option either takes too long or is not especially enjoyable.
-Zing offers a solution to this dilemma by delivering an amazing coffee shop experience to people.
+Zing offers a solution to this dilemma by delivering a coffee shop experience to people.
+Zing needed an app that will optimize the company's engagement with its customers, starting from keeping track of the coffee trucks' live and future locations, allowing customers to order, and showing other business features like membership perks.

 Research, wireframing, visual design, animation, illustration